Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_proxy_flow.md

 * Create a YAML configuration file representing your API proxy
 * Create the API proxy using Axway Central CLI
 * Promote the API proxy using Axway Central CLI
-* Test the API proxy using Amplify Central UI or a REST client
+* Test the API proxy using Amplify Web UI or a REST client

 ## Create the API configuration file

-Amplify Central DevOps APIs require a YAML configuration file describing your API (the service you are proxying through Amplify Central) in terms of the API name, base path, Swagger, client authentication, and so on.
+Amplify DevOps APIs require a YAML configuration file describing your API (the service you are proxying through Amplify) in terms of the API name, base path, Swagger, client authentication, and so on.
 For example:

 ```yaml
 version: v1 # Version of the file format